mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 port=6603
 ```

-Now we have created the MaxScale configuration file and all we need to do is to save
+Now we have created the MariaDB MaxScale configuration file and all we need to do is to save
-it in `/etc/maxscale.cnf`, start MaxScale and test that it works.
+it in `/etc/maxscale.cnf`, start MariaDB MaxScale and test that it works.
 The testing will
 be done in the next section.

 Here is the complete configuration file.